binyellow/Pake/Online-Compilation-(used-by-ordinary-users).md

 [Click here](https://github.com/tw93/Pake/fork)

 ### 2. Go to Actions
-- Click to go to the Actions interface, select `build app with pake-cil`, fill in the form information, and click `Run Workflow`.
+- Click to go to the Actions interface, select `Build App with Pake-Cli`, fill in the form information, and click `Run Workflow`.
 - The form parameters and filling requirements are basically consistent with the parameters of the pake-cli.
 For details, please refer to the pake-cli documentation, [link](https://github.com/tw93/Pake/blob/master/bin/README_EN.md#usage)
 ![image](https://user-images.githubusercontent.com/28218658/223753696-0c5b51e3-8b75-4455-b9c3-d89216517daf.png)

 ### 3. Download the attachment
 - If the small green icon appears, it means that the packaging is successful.
-You can click `build app with pake-cli` to view the packaging details and attachments.
+You can click `Build App with Pake-Cli` to view the packaging details and attachments.
 ![image](https://user-images.githubusercontent.com/28218658/223757048-06f38ecf-38a1-4aef-920f-ac5edcdfca13.png)
 - You can see that there is a 1 in `Artfacts` here, which means that there is an attachment available for download.
 ![image](https://user-images.githubusercontent.com/28218658/223757384-10c8c2c5-d77c-4202-8572-668a2eca2e5f.png)